unsw-edu-au/QBot/Documentation/deployment-guide.md

-# Prerequisites
+# Deployment Guide

+## Pre-Requisites
 To begin, we will need:
-* A "Teams tenant", ie. a tenant with Microsoft Teams turned on
+* An Office 365 tenant with Microsoft Teams turned on for the target set of users
-* Access to create a new Team within the "Teams tenant"
+* Access to create a new Team within the "O365 tenant"
-* Access to create new App Registrations the "Teams tenant"
+* Access to create new App Registrations in the "Azure Active Directory" of the tenant
 * Access grant admin consent for either Delegated or Application API permissions
 * A QBot Service Account (if using [Delegated permissions](#graph-api-access-app-registration) when calling Graph API)